eTarget1/driverConfigSelenium/README.md

 firefox -P newprofile

 You cannot copy this path while creating profile, but when you go to path with profiles:  ~/.mozilla/firefox/

+We can use this site to practice: rori4.github.io/selenium-practice